Sunday, March 30, 2025

 4 Tablespoons (50 grams) raw or turbinado sugar

-1/4 cup dark (95 grams) light or dark brown sugar (I cut this in half from the original recipe)
+1/4 cup dark (95 grams) light or dark brown sugar (original recipe is 1/2 c sugar)

 1 large egg